ibivibiv/gpt-neo/README.md

     + `sampling_mode`: `chunks` (tfrecords are preprocessed into the correct length and are read sequentially) or `documents_random` (`stitch` amount of documents are concatenated and then a `n_ctx` chunk is randomly subsampled)
     + `weights`: How much relative weight this dataset should have compared to others
 - `model`: Which model to train.
 Currently only `GPT` is supported, and it defaults to this if not present.
-- `model_path`: Google storage bucket location (or local path, if using GPUs) to save model checkpoints and logs.
+- `model_path`: local path, if using GPUs to save model checkpoints and logs.
 - `n_ctx`: Size of context window.
 Default is 2048
 - `n_layer`: Number of layers (blocks) in the model.
 - `scale_by_depth`: If true, the weight initialization of layers are scaled by their depth as in the GPT2 paper.